 - Cowhide is a low-maintenance material and is very easy to clean.

 - It’s hypo-allergenic so perfect for families with young children.

 - The material becomes even softer as time goes by.

 Taking Care of Cowhide Rugs

-Cowhide is a treat to clean and take care of.
-Just wipe it down occasionally with a damp cloth.
-Try to keep any stenciled cow skin rugs out of direct sunlight to prevent fading.
-Wipe up spills immediately with a damp sponge and some mild detergent.
-Add in an occasional deep cleaning session and your rugs will give you pleasure for years.
+Cowhides are very easy to clean and take care of.
+Just wipe it down occasionally with a damp cloth and try to keep any stenciled cowskin rugs out of direct sunlight to prevent fading.
+Make sure to wipe up spills immediately with a damp sponge and some mild detergent, and you will prevent the majority of stains from forming.
+Add in an occasional deep cleaning session and your rugs will satisfy you for years!

-If you’re looking for an affordable jute rug floor covering made from natural material, jute rugs could be just what you need.
+If you’re looking for an affordable jute floor covering made from natural material, a jute rug could be just what you need!
 These tough and durable items are also extremely attractive and environmentally friendly.
-Also known as hessian or burlap, jute has been used for centuries to weave fabrics, with India being the largest producer.
-In rugs, jute is used both as face fibres and as backing material.
+Also known as hessian or burlap, jute has been used for centuries to weave fabrics, with India being its largest producer, even today.
+In rugs, jute is used both as face or top fibres and as backing material.

 Jute’s warm earth tones and delightful texture make it ideal for both casual and formal settings.
 It can grace your kitchen as well as your living room.
-It’s plain and natural appearance makes it the perfect match to timber floors especially hardwood.
+It’s plain and natural appearance makes it the perfect match to timber floors, especially hardwood.
 Jute rugs make a fine addition to any home.
 Their soft feel makes them perfect for bedrooms and living rooms.
-Their unique texture fits well into any setting being contemporary, classic or retro.
+Their unique texture fits well into any setting whether it be contemporary, classic or retro!

 The Benefits of Jute Rugs